Maliotis/iOSAlertForAndroid/README.md

 # iOSAlertForAndroid

-iOSAlertForAndroid is an easy to use library for displaying ios likel alerts.
+iOSAlertForAndroid is an easy to use library for displaying ios like alerts.

 ## Setup